 The positive is that since domestic violence carries such severe penalties, great pains must be taken to prove the alleged attacks did in fact happen.
 If your case is easy to disprove, any temporary restraining order can be lifted be your attorney — a wise action to take as legal proceedings must start within ten days from when a temporary restraining order is filed.
 If necessary, your lawyer can request a longer period of adjournment to prepare for the trial — though this step is far from ideal.
 If you go to trial, be sure to cooperate fully while maintaining your innocence.
 Stand firm, gather witnesses and evidence in your favor, and listen to the advice of your lawyer.

+If you are wondering what to do when an ex wrongfully accuses you of domestic violence, you should contact a lawyer immediately.
 Even if it seems simpler, do not give in and perjure yourself by admitting to crimes you did not commit.
 Instead, don’t be afraid to get legal help and move forward.
 It is best to stay completely away from your ex, and, if you must meet to exchange children or money, always bring along a third party to accompany you.
 There are options out there for those who have been wrongfully accused.
 Don’t be bullied into staying passive.